 Method: make the filling first.
 Stir fry onion and garlic in oil; add protein and cook through.
 Parboil sweet potato cubes in a small pot until they are just beginning to soften, about 5 minutes.
 Reserve.
 Add celery and carrot and stir-fry until barely tender, then add reserved sweet potato.
 Add water and cabbage and stir in; allow cabbage to soften from residual heat.
 Add fish sauce and taste for seasoning.
 You’ll need some pepper and maybe a bit of salt.
 Add optional jalapeños and scallions and scant handful of chopped peanuts at the end.

 Make the wrappers: whisk cornstarch into beaten egg.
 Mix in salt and sugar.
 Add water and flour in alternate scoops, a quarter cup at a time, whisking constantly, until all flour is incorporated.
-The batter should have the constancy of cream; if it’s thicker than that add more water.
+The batter should have the consistency of cream; if it’s thicker than that add more water.
 Set aside at least 15 minutes while you work on the other steps.
 When you’re ready, heat a nonstick pan to low-medium, then pour in the batter a quarter cup at a time and swirl to reach edge of pan; If the crepe doesn’t expand easily to the edge, add more water to the batter.
 Cook just until surface is dry and edges are beginning to curl up, then flip onto a towel to rest, uncooked side down.
 Repeat with remaining batter.

 To assemble: place an open wrapper on a bed of romaine leaves.
 Fill the wrapper with about ½ cup filling in its center, then place a small romaine leaf on top and fold the edges over the filling.
 Pour over the sauce and garnish with additional chopped peanuts and garlic.
 Eat with knife and fork, or pick up the romaine on the plate and enclose the lumpia in it and eat like a taco.